Duration & Fees

 Day 10: Chobe National Park to Victoria Falls (Zimbabwe) (B / L / D))

-Victoria Falls or Mosi-oa-Tunya (the Smoke that Thunders) is one of the Seven Natural Wonders of the World and it's not difficult to see why.
+Victoria Falls or Mosi-oa-Tunya (the Smoke that Thunders) was named by David Livingstone on his explorations, and is one of the Seven Natural Wonders of the World and it's not difficult to see why.
 At 1700 metres wide and around 100 metres high, this is the world's largest sheet of falling water and a memorable sight on any African Safari.
 The Falls can be viewed from the Victoria Falls National Park, Zimbabwe and the Mosi-oa-Tunya National Park in Zambia.
 Each offer fantastic photo opportunities.
-The afternoon will be spent relaxing at the campsite's swimming pool, viewing the Falls or exploring the many sights and delights of this town.
+The afternoon will be spent relaxing at the campsite, viewing the Falls or exploring the many sights and delights of this town.

 Included Activity: Entrance to Victoria Falls